Skentir/Skentir/README.md

 ### How'd you end up here?
 Hi, I'm Kirsten! 👋
 I'm an IT Manager and Data Engineer based in sunny tropical Manila, Philippines.

 I've worked with various types of projects and have used multiple programming languages.
-Ever since I was young, I fell in love programming and built so many things from fullstack web applications, custom programming languages, to machine learning models.
+Ever since I was young, I fell in love with tech and built so many things from fullstack web applications, custom programming languages, to machine learning models.
 A little bit of everything!

 #### My background 🎓
 I'm a Computer Science graduate who started her early career in software engineering at a YC fintech startup.
 I contributed on e2e web functionalities using React, Node.js,Postgres and other third party tools used for tracking user behaviour.
 In the same company I transitioned to data science where I conducted data studies to identify suspicious profiles and transactions for early prevention of potential money laundering schemes.
 I was also a researcher for De La Salle University working on a multidiscipline study in network science and NLP where I worked on multiplex networks, clustering algorithms, and graph databases.